California Prop 4. Investing in Nature

 If passed, this measure authorizes the state to sell bonds to provide funding for critical investments in clean water, funding to protect against wildfire, sea level rise, flooding and extreme heat, drought, and investments in our farms, natural lands, inland waters, coastal waters, and parks for the benefit of all Californians.

 Proposition 4 is the single largest investment in protecting the environment and responding to the challenges of climate change in the history of California.
-The measure needs a majority to pass on November 5th.

 With state budget cuts and another state budget deficit predicted for 2025, we need stable, consistent funding for the next five years to meet our 30×30 and restoration goals by 2030.
 We need to act now to address the climate crisis.
 According to the California Natural Resources Fourth Climate Change Assessment, climate change could cost California an estimated $113 billion annually by 2050 if we do not take action now.